Japanese Vocabulary & Reading Practice: Hiroshima and Nagasaki

 If you want to practise reading out loud, if you need repetition or you want to shadow, please feel free to pause and go back to rewatch or relisten to any section you’d like.
 And, at the end, please share your feedback in the comments.
 I’d love to know if you found this video to be a helpful step toward expanding your ability to communicate in Japanese on topics that your textbooks may not include.

-Let's begin by going over some important vocabulary.
+Let's begin by going over key important vocabulary.
 Some of the words we're about to look at you may already know, some you may not know.

-It’s not a thorough list of course, but these are some commonly used words when talking or reading about this topic.
+This is not a complete list, but these are some of the most commonly used words when talking or reading about this topic.

 原爆のこと知っていますか 深く学ぶためのQ&A(げんばくのことをしっていますか ふかくまなぶためのQ&A/Genbaku no koto o shitte imasu ka Fukaku manabu tame no Q&A)